 FM 529, also known as Spencer Rd., runs east/west, starting at US 290 and going all the way to the town of Bellville.
 The road was once a simple two-lane asphalt road until the early 1990's, when expansion had begun at the US 290 end of the road.
 Since the road's original construction in 1945, it has undergone several realignments.
 The first one was done at the point where FM 529 intersects US 290, sometime during late 1988 and early 1989.
 The project would abandon a small segment of the eastern end of FM 529, and move the intersection to the south about one block.
 The road would also be widened from two lanes to six.
+This abandoned segment lasted until 2013, when construction on the nearby 290 and Beltway 8 interchange took priority.
+The abandoned road segment became the site of a concrete mixing site, and concrete trucks used the road for access.
+I was fortunate enough to get some good pictures before all the trees were torn down in the area.

 The second realignment was done just east of Barker Cypress Rd., where FM 529 was slightly offset.
 The original intersection was moved slightly north to make a smooth connection with the other side of FM 529, and eventually an HEB Grocery was constructed on the location of the old alignment, which erased any evidence of the old alignment.
 However, with the right eyes, you can still see by the power lines how the road originally ran straight with no curvature.